When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 Take a walk along the narrow 3-mile boardwalk through rainforest, past the trees cloaked in moss, to the Waikolu lookout.
 Listen to the sound of birds.
 Let yourself get lost in the natural beauty.

-The popular oceanfront Hotel Molokai restaurant, Hale Kealoha, offers live music seven nights a week.
-Enjoy the moonlit view while listening to hula and traditional Hawaiian music under the stars.
+The oceanfront Hotel Molokai restaurant, Hiro’s Ohana Grill, puts on special evenings with live music.
+Enjoy the moonlit view while listening to Hawaiian musicians perform traditional Hawaiian songs under the stars.

 Okay, that’s a wrap on the best things to do in Hawaii!